usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 More information about those test cases can be found in NIST technical report NISTIR 8236 [NIST.IR.8236]_.

+On-network MCPTT call control has been tested against the protocol conformance specification 3GPP TS 36.579-2 [TS365792]_.
+The current test suite checks steps 1-11 in Table 6.1.1.1.3.2-1 for the on-network, on-demand pre-arranged group call with automatic commencement mode.
+The underlying SIP module supporting the on-network MCPTT call control has also been tested against the SIP RFCs.

+On-network MCPTT floor control has been tested for several floor control scenarios, including:

+* UE floor release after initiating the call
+* UE floor grant after another UE initiates the call and then releases the floor
+* UE floor revoked after higher priority UE requests floor
+* UE floor denied due to another UE requesting the floor
+* UE floor queued and later cancelled by the requesting UE
+* UE floor queued and later granted after another UE releases the floor
+* Floor control with dual floor control enabled (two UEs holding the floor at the same time

 ..
 References below will be placed in separate Bibliography section

 ..
 [TS22179] 3GPP TS 22.179 `"Mission Critical Push To Talk (MCPTT) Mission Critical Push to Talk (MCPTT) over LTE; Stage 1"